harleyfan91/pix-assist/README.md

 - [ ] Photo export options
 - [ ] Advanced gesture controls
 - [ ] Photo filters and effects

+### 🔮 Future Enhancements (Low Priority)
+- [ ] **EXIF Lens Information Preservation** - Currently, photos save with complete EXIF metadata including camera settings, GPS, and timestamps, but lens information (e.g., "Wide Camera - 26mm f/1.6") may not display correctly in the iOS Photos app due to limitations in Expo's MediaLibrary.
+This is a known limitation and doesn't affect the actual photo quality or metadata preservation.

 ## Development Notes